DIGITALAX/digitalax-contracts/smart-contracts/PRIMARY_AUCTION_FLOW.md

 ##### Global configurations (for all auctions)

 * `minBidIncrement` - the amount by which the bid has to increase by as a minimum each time
-* `bidWithdrawalLockTime` - after making a successful bid, the bidder cannot withdraw their between in this window
+* `bidWithdrawalLockTime` - after making a successful bid, the amount of time in seconds that a bidder has to wait before withdrawing their bid
 * `platformFeeRecipient` - where any platform fees are sent when resulting an auction
 * `platformFee` - when resulting an auction, this is the % taken above the reserve which is sent to `platformFeeRecipient`
     * This is assumed to be defined to 1 decimal place i.e. `12.5%` is possible but not smaller denomination is